Racism. It Stops With Me is a campaign which invites all Australians to reflect on what they do to counter racism, wherever it happens.

 - Provides a central coordination point for activities happening across Australia.

 - Develops materials to assist in the promotion of anti-racism messages.

 - Develops education tools for a range of audiences.

 - Shares good practice examples for others to learn from and build on.

 - Facilitates linkages and partnerships between supporter organisations.

 By doing this, the campaign hopes to create a culture where people are able to identify racism and have the confidence and tools to act appropriately when it does occur.

 Supporter organisations agree to endorse the campaign message, promote the campaign and identify specific activities they will undertake in the anti-racism space.

 Within these areas, the options are entirely flexible depending on your organisation’s resources and priorities.
 Examples of what you could do range from putting up posters in your workplace or displaying the campaign logo in your email signature, to asking staff members or people in the community to make personal pledges against racism, to implementing anti-racism policies, running training in your workplace or holding awareness-raising events.

-Signing-up does not involve a financial commitment to the Strategy or campaign and does not require you to adopt a specific policy, program or activity.
-The Commission will not audit your activities or require you to report on what you are doing.
+Signing up to the campaign does not involve a financial commitment to the Strategy or campaign and does not require you to adopt a specific policy, program or activity.
+Activities do not have formal reporting requirements to the EOC or to the Australia Human Rights Commission.